“Especially” appears quite a lot in texts, and a comma sometimes appears before it, but other times doesn’t.

 Thus, the pre-comma is placed to help a reader distinguish this grammatical principle, as well as to emphasize the additional details.

-When “especially” comes after a parenthesis
+Comma before “especially” when it comes after a parenthesis

 Now that you’ve understood how parentheses work, it should be a lot easier to deduce that any information introduced by “especially” after a parenthesis needs a comma as well.